TopCode111/Azure-django/README.md

 export AZURE_TENANT_ID="78b03b78-f223-44e6-aa1d-7af413d79685"

-Install the relevant packages for Azure from requirements.txt If everything is set up correctly credential = DefaultAzureCredential() accesses the required credentials
+Install the relevant packages for Azure from requirements.txt If everything is set up correctly
+credential = DefaultAzureCredential()
+accesses the required credentials

+You might also have to run this command: az keyvault set-policy --name learning2 --spn $AZURE_CLIENT_ID --secret-permissions backup delete get list

+Pointer?
+After i was logged in locally on Azure CLI in the wrong Azure account it wouldnt allow me to log in, keep this in minds

 ```